ractf/code-ingest/docs/ingest.rst

 - CODE_INGEST_MAX_OUTPUT: The max number of output characters permitted, default is '1001'
 - CODE_INGEST_RAM_LIMIT: The RAM limit of the container, default is "24m"
 - CODE_INGEST_ADM_TOKEN: The admin token to use, default is `secrets.token_hex()`
-- CODE_INGEST_MFA_INIT_TOKEN: The 2FA TOTP token secret, default is `pyotp.random_base32()`
-- CODE_INGEST_SPLASH_TOKENS: Whether to display the Admin & 2FA token on startup.
-Can be `1`/`0`,
-  default is `1` (True)
+- CODE_INGEST_SPLASH_TOKENS: Whether to display the admin token on startup.
+Can be `1`/`0`, default is `1` (True)
-- CODE_INGEST_TOTP_COUNTER_REPLAY: When set to `1`, verify that TOTP code was not used before.
-- CODE_INGEST_SETUP_CODE_DIR: The directory with the setup code to be mounted.
-The files in this directory need to be named according to the parameter that will be supplied from the frontend, i.e. passing the optional `challenge` parameter from the `/run` endpoints means, that file will be mounted in the container, the setup code ran and the file removed, then the user code is run.
+- CODE_INGEST_TIMEOUT: The maximum runtime per container before it times out.

 It is assumed the environment variables supplied will be in the correct format.